gurshankaile206/BestRestaurants/README.md

 * Downlaod [.NET 5.0 SDK for MacOs](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.205-macos-x64-installer)

-* clone this repository onto your local machine in preferred directory
+* Clone this repository onto your local machine in preferred directory

 * Navigate to ``` PierreBakery.Solution/PierreBakery.Tests ``` in terminal then run commands ``` dotnet restore ``` Then ``` dotnet test ```  to test functionality